The Order in Which We Do Things

 Wayman’s craft is poïesis (from the Ancient Greek “to make”)—making a change, making a difference, making a ruckus, making the most of our time.
 His working life has always been inextricable from his writing one; his poems offer an honest and candid consideration of the ideological underpinnings, practical realities, and subtle beauties of a life lived on job sites and picket lines, in union halls, classrooms, and book-stuffed offices, and on the page itself.

 Owen Percy is a teacher, writer, editor, and critic of North American and postcolonial literature.
 He earned his Ph.D. in Canadian literature and literary culture from the University of Calgary in 2010.
-He lives in Banff, Alberta.
+He is a professor of literary studies at Sheridan College in Brampton, Ontario.